-Brad serves as the Director of Choral Activities at Assumption University, the Music Director of the Salisbury Singers in Worcester, MA, and Director of Music at First Parish Church of Stow & Acton, UU.
-Additionally, Brad serves on the artistic planning team for the Boston-based choir VOICES 21C where he helps develop creative staging and narrative driven programs and is a resident conductor with the Connecticut Children's Chorus.
+Brad serves as the Director of Choral Activities at Assumption University, the Artistic Director of the Salisbury Singers in Worcester, MA, and Director of Music at First Parish Church of Stow & Acton, UU.
+Additionally, Brad serves on the artistic planning team for the Boston-based choir VOICES 21C where he helps develop creative staging and narrative driven programs.

 Recently, Brad was a guest conductor with Juventas New Music Ensemble, the Massachusetts Symphony at Mechanics Hall, and prepared the chorus for Symphony Pro Musica’s performances of Mahler Symphony No. 3.
 In August 2019, Brad was assistant conductor to Jan Schumacher at the Choralies Festival in southern France preparing Brahms’ Ein deutches Requiem and in summer 2022, Brad has been to invited to Sri Lanka to take part in the first World Muslim Choral Ensemble as a representative from the United States.

-With VOICES 21C, Brad has recently taken part in tours of Israel and Palestine and performed as a headline chorus at the ACDA Eastern Division Conference presenting a fully-staged ‘concert of justice’ titled We Who Believe in Freedom Cannot Rest exploring themes of feminine identity, forced migration, and race and incarceration with guest artist Halim Flowers.
+With VOICES 21C, Brad has recently taken part in tours of Israel and Palestine and performed as a headline chorus at the 2020 ACDA Eastern Division Conference presenting a fully-staged ‘concert of justice’ titled We Who Believe in Freedom Cannot Rest exploring themes of feminine identity, forced migration, and race and incarceration with guest artist Halim Flowers.
+They presented again at the 2022 ACDA Conference, sharing the spoken word of poet, activist, and restorative justice leader Eric Anderson.
 Brad regularly works as an arts instructor at state, county, and juvenile incarceration facilities around Massachusetts and has taught with Dr. André de Quadros at the Boston University Psychiatric Rehabilitation Center utilizing music as a practice for supporting mental well-being.
 Brad has participated in sessions sharing this practice with organizations like Longy School of Music, Lehigh University, Newburyport Choral Society, and others.

 Brad is currently working towards a Doctor of Musical Arts degree in choral conducting at the The Hartt School at the University of Hartford studying with Dr. Anthony Trecek-King.
 Brad received a Master of Music in Choral Conducting at Boston University studying with Dr. Miguel Felipe and Bramwell Tovey where he served on the Arts Leadership Council and held teaching assistantships in choral ensembles, conducting, and collaborative arts incubation.
 Originally from Rochester, NH; Brad graduated from Plymouth State University in 2013 as the outstanding Graduating Senior in Music and a Top 20 Senior, earning a B.S. in Music Education K-12 and a B.A. in Music: Vocal Performance and Pedagogy while studying voice with Dr. Kathleen Arecchi, piano with Dr. Carleen Graff, and receiving a choral fellowship from Dr. Dan Perkins.